 Aspect Area Metrics Indicator Toolkit 1.
 Number of customized user profiles created Awareness 2.
 To what degree the management's goals have been made public Internal audit 1.
-Hours spent on KM meetings and events 2.
-Number of employees that participate within a year in KM Log-in data People - Participation approaches and activities Internal audit Process "PP" 1.
+Hours spent on KM meetings and events People - Process "PP" 2.
+Number of employees that participate within a year in KM Log-in data Participation approaches and activities Internal audit 1.
 Number of processes shared Log-in data 2.
 To what degree employees feel comfortable in sharing their Internal audit Sharing knowledge to help others Survey Contribution 1.
 Number of new processes created and documented Internal audit 1.
 To what degree employees feel that they saved time in everyday Performance routines Survey Satisfaction 1.
 To what degree are the employees satisfied with new processes Survey 1.
 Hours of KM meetings and events CL1 Leadership 2.
 Number of new performance goals Internal audit 1.
 Hours spent using knowledge in KMSystems 2.
 To what degree employees feel that particiopation generates Log-in data Involvement experience and contribution Survey 1.
 Percentage change in time savings attributed to KM 2.
 To what degree the users consider knowledge in databases useful Management data People - Usability 3.
 To what degree the users re-use knowledge Survey Technology Log-in data "PT" 1.
 Number of returning users in databases Survey • Sharing 2.
 Errors reported by employees or detected during audit Internal audit 1.
 Percentage change in cycle time reduction from projects/ Efficiency processes attributed to KM Management data 1.
 Number of organized KMS workshops Internal audit Training 2.
 Hours spent on KMS testing Log-in data 1.
-To what degree are the employees satisfied with new Satisfaction technologies Survey 1.
-Funds for KM meetings, trainings, events, and workshops Management data CL3 Leadership 2.
-Number of new strategic goals Internal audit Knowledge Number of accesses in defined areas and processes Structure 2.
+To what degree are the employees satisfied with new Satisfaction technologies Survey CL3 1.
+Funds for KM meetings, trainings, events, and workshops Management data Leadership 2.
+Number of new strategic goals Internal audit Knowledge Number of accesses in defined areas and processes Technology - Process "TP" Structure 2.
 Number of returning users in databases Log-in data 1.
-To what degree employees experience saved time in finding Usability information in databases Survey Technology - Number of new processes created and documented in KMS Process Contribution 2.
-Number of solutions created KMS data "TP" o " 1.
+To what degree employees experience saved time in finding Usability information in databases Survey Number of new processes created and documented in KMS Contribution 2.
+Number of solutions created KMS data o " 1.
 Number of succes stories Log-in data Quality 2.
 Number of lessons learned Internal audit Efficiency 1.
-Average time of resolution KMS data , .
-KMS data Improvement Number of processes that were declared obsolote or updated Translation of KMA and line is a second to the second and a second to the seco Internal audit 612 Landand: Funding of KM applications, platforms and technologies Management data CL2 Leadership 2.
+Average time of resolution KMS data 4 Niverban of annual state of the state of t KMS data Improvement Number of processes that were declared obsolote or updated Tunding of KM applications, platforms and technologies.
+Internal audit 613 Landanal: Funding of KM applications, platforms and technologies Number of page system or fewer goals.
+Management data CL2 Leadership 2.
 Number of new customer focus goals Internal audit